What Reddit Really Thinks About Microsoft Teams (Especially for Frontline Comms)

 TL;DR

 If you feel like Microsoft Teams is doing the most while delivering the least, you’re not wrong.
 Reddit agrees.
+Year after year, the same complaints about Teams keep surfacing, showing just how persistent these issues are.
 Your colleagues probably agree.
 And your frontline?
 They’ve already moved on—they’re just waiting for you to catch up.

 Want a Microsoft Teams alternative that doesn’t make your staff cry into their Outlook calendars?
 See how Speakap compares or book a quick demo—no pressure, no PDFs required.